 - Instantly remove iCloud account and Apple ID from your activated iPad without password

-- 3. Permanently Reset iPad When "Find My iPad" is Off
+- Reset iPad without password regardless of whether “Find My iPhone” is on

-Part 2.
-3 Ways to Factory Reset iPad without iCloud Password
+How to Factory Reset iPad and Remove iCloud without Password

 The first step that you should take with factory resetting an iPad is to contact the previous owner.
 If he still remembers his iCloud password, then he should actually be able to reset the iPad remotely, so that you don’t have to mess with any specialized software at all.